linode/docs/docs/networking/dns/common-dns-configurations.md

  {: .note }
 >
 > You will also need to create a name-based virtual host for each domain name.
-If you're using Apache, see [Configuring Name-Based Virtual Hosts](/docs/websites/hosting-a-website/#configuring-name-based-virtual-hosts) for more information.
+If you're using Apache, see [Configure Name-Based Virtual Hosts](/docs/websites/hosting-a-website/#configure-name-based-virtual-hosts) for more information.

 ##Using One Domain on Multiple Servers